cyberpyre-dev/cyberpyre-mkdocs/docs/mechanics.md

 {% include "tables.md" start="<!-- begin:cybernetic-compulsions-table -->" end="<!-- end:cybernetic-compulsions-table -->" %}

 ## Installing, Replacing, and Removing Cyberware
-Installing, removing, or swapping cyberware causes a character to experience Aggravated Health Damage on a one-for-one basis based on the Cyberware Density of the cyberware installed (this damage cannot be less than 1).
+Installing, replacing, and removing cyberware causes a character to experience Aggravated Health Damage on a one-for-one basis based on the Cyberware Density of the cyberware installed (this damage cannot be less than 1).

 Mortals suffer this damage due to the invasive nature of the procedure.

 Vampires, who typically cannot have any kind of standard body modifications installed without their bodies rejecting it (as part of their curse involves their bodies appearing as it did on the night of their Embrace), suffer this damage due the need for molten silver to permanently bond the cyberware to their bodies (see “Seal the Brand,” **Vampire: the Masquerade: Player’s Guide**; p.
 99).

 ### Installation or Replacement of Cyberware
 Assuming they possess the proper equipment and are in a medical or laboratory setting, if a character is attempting to install or replace cyberware on another character, it requires the following tests at a difficulty equal to the Cyberware Density of the installed cyberware: